cat-play-mml

 tone modify delay vibratovalue intone settings toml,- From an OPM sound driver perspective,

-- Generate soft LFO register events per tick.
+- Generate soft LFO register events for each tick.

 - From an OPM sound driver perspective,

-- Separating SMF and toml is for simplifying MIDI implementation on the SMF side.
+- Separating SMF and toml is to simplify the MIDI implementation on the SMF side.

-- It makes it easier to introduce breaking changes for timbres and OPM sound driver-like processing on the toml side, following the ETC principle.
+- The toml side makes it easier to implement breaking changes for timbres and OPM sound driver-like processing, adhering to the ETC principle.

 - Based on the